Clergy & Staff

 Scott hails from Wisconsin and has lived in Los Angeles for almost 20 years.
 Five years ago, he observed the Episcopal chaplaincy program in the jail and found his heart moved.
 He trained to become a board-certified chaplain at Good Samaritan Hospital and worked as a jail chaplain for almost five years.
 Previous to this, for more than 20 years, he consulted in strategic planning and brand management.

 On December 20, 2014, Scott was ordained a Deacon and assigned to Holy Nativity.
-He is attending Fuller Theological Seminary in Pasadena.
 Scott’s many passions range from prison reform and improving mental healthcare in the jail to stewardship of the environment, hiking, jazz, and classical music.

 Margie Wakeman Wells